 - Swimming at Azerbaijan Beach

 Go on a Desert Safari

-If you want a truly Middle Eastern adventure, you can get into an SUV and enjoy a desert safari in the surroundings of Doha.
-You can go dune bashing across the area, try sand boarding, camel riding and be mesmerized by the awesome views.
+This is a truly Middle Eastern adventure.
+You get into an SUV and enjoy a desert safari in the surroundings of Doha.
+You can go dune bashing across the area, try sandboarding, camel riding and be mesmerized by the awesome views.
 There are also overnight safari tour options if you want to spend the night under an open sky in the middle of the sand dunes.

-Wanting to take a break from the city?
-The Inland Sea, also known as Khor Al Adaid, sits 80 km (49.7 miles) from Doha and is a top tourist attraction in Qatar.
-It is one of the just three places in the world where the sea meets the sand dunes.
+Make sure to pick a desert safari in Qatar that stops at the Inland Sea.
+Also known as Khor Al Adaid, the Inland Sea is 80 km (49.7 miles) from Doha.
+It is a top tourist attraction in Qatar.
+It is one of just three places in the world where the sea meets the sand dunes.
 In fact, UNESCO considers it a natural reserve.
-This extraordinary landscape has a clear seawater great for swimming and is a great place to relax among the golden sand dunes.
+This extraordinary landscape is a great place to relax and contemplate nature.
 You can even pinpoint Saudi Arabia on the other side of the sea.

 Go kayaking in Al Thakira Mangroves

 You might be surprised that a country mostly known by its deserts could have such a rich and lively forest.
 To explore this different side of Qatar, you can go kayaking through the Al Thakira Mangroves Forest.
 It is a large area of greenery filled with a rich ecosystem, including herons and flamingos that fly there during some parts of the year.